indefinitedevil/stargate-database/README.md

 ## Contributing

-A useful focus for contributions at the moment would be filling in the description fields for feats and skills in `database/seeders`.
+A useful focus for contributions at the moment would be filling in the description fields for skills in `database/seeders`.

 Once the GUI is in place, testing it and raising issues would be appreciated.